 In addition to the post content, Toolset Views helps you display your aggregated content easily.
 The best part is that you will have complete control over how your content appears on the front-end by designing your template.

-There are three different accounts which you can purchase with Toolset depending on what you need:
+There are three different accounts that you can purchase with Toolset depending on what you need:

 - Toolset Presentation – this account contains the content types features for one website.